Health Benefits during COVID-19

 - Aetna: 1-800-556-1555 (TTY:711).

 All plans offer e-visits to get online care and advice for all care, including for colds, coughs and flus; screening for coronavirus; and treatment for your symptoms if needed.
+E-visit costs are covered completely or with a co-pay, depending on your medical carrier.
+You can request an e-visit by contacting your doctor, also called a primary care provider (PCP), or by visiting the websites below.

 Caregivers with Delta Dental will receive direct communication from their dentists regarding temporary closures or the need to reschedule routine dental appointments.